 At Stamford, the health and wellbeing of all students sits at the heart of everything we do.
-Our Wellbeing policy focusses on the achievement and maintenance of physical fitness, as pupil who is happy is more likely to thrive and achieve their potential.
+Our Wellbeing policy focusses on the achievement and maintenance of physical fitness, as a pupil who is happy is more likely to thrive and achieve their potential.
 We provide a strong support network through tutors, teachers, boarding staff and nurses who are all available to offer advice and support.

 Our pastoral programme is given the highest priority.
 As a School we are caring, friendly and know that happy, cared-for children are most likely to thrive.
-Form Tutors who develop good relationships with each member of their set and are quickly able to identify problems.
+Form Tutors develop good relationships with each member of their set and are quickly able to identify problems.
 Heads of Year and the Deputy Heads (Pastoral) work together to provide a happy and fulfilling environment for our students.

 The house system mixes pupils within each School, providing younger pupils with good role models and creating a sense of responsibility for the senior students.
 This also allows for older students to mentor and support those in lower years.